 So now that I’ve already gone and broken the fourth wall and stated exactly what my intention here is, I suppose I should wrap up this introduction of sorts and get on with the article.
 Can you all be real good pals and forget that these last couple paragraphs happened once your eyes drift across that separator line below?
 Thanks.
 I really appreciate it.
 Makes the whole thing seem a little more legit.

 Banjo-Kazooie is not a popular franchise by any stretch.
 Not with gamers anyway.
 I know my girlfriend likes it, but the only thing she’s played in the last God-knows-how-long that doesn’t involve a plastic guitar is Trauma Center, and she gave up on that shortly after she lost her first patient.
 And I mean that as in the first patient she’d ever treated.
 Pressing on, gamers tend to look upon Rare’s Mario clone with a burning hatred that is not totally undeserved.
 The first game in the series was a very basic platformer that basically just had you collect a plethora of objects.
-It goes without saying that the less important doodads would be laying out for anyone to see, but even the Jiggies (equivalent to Mario’s power stars) would occasionally just be lying there for even the most witless of player to scoop up with no effort.
+It goes without saying that the less important doodads would be laying out for anyone to see, but even the Jiggies (equivalent to Mario’s power stars) would occasionally just be lying there for even the most witless of player to scoop up with no effort (like every single dragon in Spyro).

 The sequel that appeared a couple years later, Banjo-Tooie, didn’t have a much brighter light cast upon it.
 It abolished the Effortless Jiggy and made players work a little bit harder for that golden treasure, but at the same time at least doubled the number of trivial whatsits you needed to collect.
 I’m sure that at the time, people thought both games were upstanding shows in a sea of terrible Mario wannbes, but over time, that lesser-of-two-evils respect faded and people realized just what a cheap hackjob these games were.
 Of course I still look upon them with an air of pleasant memories, but that doesn’t change the fact that they’re kinda half-assed.